MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-list-resource-groups.md

 Later in this article, you sign in to Azure with the Azure CLI to run the sample code.
 If your account has permissions to create and list resource groups in your Azure subscription, the code will run successfully.

 To use such code in a production script, you can set environment variables to use a service principal-based method for authentication.
-To learn more, see [How to authenticate Python apps with Azure services](../sdk/authentication-overview.md).
-You'll need to ensure that the service principal has sufficient permissions to create and list resource groups in your subscription by assigning it an appropriate [role in Azure](/azure/role-based-access-control/overview); for example, the *Contributor* role on your subscription.
+To learn more, see [How to authenticate Python apps with Azure services](../authentication-overview.md).
+You need to ensure that the service principal has sufficient permissions to create and list resource groups in your subscription by assigning it an appropriate [role in Azure](/azure/role-based-access-control/overview); for example, the *Contributor* role on your subscription.

 ### Reference links for classes used in the code